grokys/LeapExtension/readme.md

 # Visual Studio Leaps Client

-Spike of a [Leaps](https://github.com/Jeffail/leaps) client for Visual Studio.
+Spike of a [Leaps](https://github.com/Jeffail/leaps) client for Visual Studio 2015.

 ## Trying it out